 How much light am I looking for?
 The single most important factor when choosing an outdoor light fixture is its lighted appearance and effect at night.
 In general, you want to use multiple outdoor light fixtures together to avoid too much brightness in a single fixture.

 Is this light durable enough?
 Consider the climate of your home.
 Most outdoor light fixtures are now treated with special coatings to weather the elements.
-If you're using an outdoor wall light or post light, make sure it's UL Wet Location listed.
-If you're using a hanging lantern under a covered area, it can be Damp Location listed.
-For areas like beach and lake homes, you may want to consider an outdoor light fixture made of sturdy materials such as a marine-grade resin or Vivex.
+If you're using an outdoor wall light or post light, make sure it's wet area rated for direct exposure to rain.
+If you're using a hanging lantern under a covered area, it can be damp area rated, which means it should not be directly exposed to rain.
+For areas like beach and lake homes, you may want to consider an outdoor light fixture made of sturdy materials, such as a marine-grade resin or Vivex (by Maxim Lighting).

-For more information on planning your outdoor lighting, check out these resources about exterior illumination:
+For more information on planning your outdoor lighting, check out these resources:

 Need advice?
 Contact us or call our trained lighting specialists at 1-866-688-3562.